 - Use a tool like Xenu for checking all your external links.
 The tool is free and can give you a report of all broken links.
 You can then fix them by either removing them completely from your website or redirecting them to a valid URL.

-- Use the ‘Crawl errors’ report in your Google and Bing webmaster tools to find broken links within your website.
+- Use the ‘Crawl errors’ report in your Google Search Console to find broken links within your website.
 You can also fix them by correcting the links or doing 301 redirects to a valid URL.

-Use of banner ads above the fold – A few year ago, Google started penalizing websites that have too many ads above the fold.
+A few years ago, Google started penalizing websites that have too many ads above the fold.

 If your ad implementation is not according to standards you have to remove or change the position of the ads.

-User friendliness – Although it is difficult to judge what is a user friendly web site and what is not, because this depends on the type of website and how it is designed, there are a few checks you can make:
+Although it is difficult to judge what is a user-friendly web site and what is not, as this depends on the type of website and how it is designed, there are a few checks you can make:

 - Can the users find what they want is less than 3 clicks?

 - Does it have a clearly defined main menu?

 - Can you distinguish between Site content and ads?